Predicate (grammar): Traditional grammar

 The predicate provides information about the subject, such as what the subject is, what the subject is doing, or what the subject is like.
 The relation between a subject and its predicate is sometimes called a nexus.
-A predicative nominal is a noun phrase, such as in a sentence George III is the king of England, the phrase the king of England being the predicative nominal.
+A predicative nominal is a noun phrase: in the sentence George III is the king of England, the phrase the king of England is the predicative nominal.
 In English, the subject and predicative nominal must be connected by a linking verb, also called a copula.
 A predicative adjective is an adjective, such as in Ivano is attractive, attractive being the predicative adjective.
 The subject and predicative adjective must also be connected by a copula.

 Modern theories of syntax

 Some theories of syntax adopt a subject-predicate distinction.
 For instance, a textbook phrase structure grammar typically divides an English declarative sentence (S) into a noun phrase (NP) and verb phrase (VP).
 The subject NP is shown in green, and the predicate VP in blue.
-Languages with more flexible word order (often called nonconfigurational languages) are often treated differently also in phrase structure approaches.
+Languages with more flexible word order (often called nonconfigurational languages) are often also treated differently in phrase structure approaches.

 On the other hand, dependency grammar rejects the binary subject-predicate division and places the finite verb as the root of the sentence.
-The matrix predicate is marked in blue and its two arguments are in green.
+The matrix predicate is marked in blue, and its two arguments are in green.
 While the predicate cannot be construed as a constituent in the formal sense, it is a catena.
 Barring a discontinuity, predicates and their arguments are always catenae in dependency structures.

 Some theories of grammar accept both a binary division of sentences into subject and predicate while also giving the head of the predicate a special status.
 In such contexts, the term predicator is used to refer to that head.

 Non-subject predicands

 There are cases in which the semantic predicand has a syntactic function other than subject.
 This happens in raising constructions, such as the following:

-Here, you is the object of the make verb phrase, the head of the main clause.
-But it's also the predicand of the subordinate think clause, which has no subject.
+Here, you is the object of the make verb phrase, the head of the main clause, but it is also the predicand of the subordinate think clause, which has no subject.